CarlOfHoly/smestad.xyz/README.md

 ## Future

-Hopefully at some point I will include both graphql and Sanity for as a CMS for ny CV.
+Hopefully at some point I will include both graphql and Sanity for as a CMS for my CV.
 Furthermore Im wishing to include login and a dark theme.

 ## To run the project